 I am a research staff member at IBM T. J. Watson Research Labs, NY (Aug 2016-present) and work in the cognitive service management team.
-I am currently working on three projects:
+I am currently working on the following projects:

-- Change ticket analysis toward the adoption of the self-service delivery automation tool
+- Change request analysis toward the adoption of the self-service delivery automation tool

 My research areas are service computing, multiagent systems, and computational social science.
 In IBM Research, I am exploring different techniques in the areas of text mining, natural language processing, machine learning, deep learning and lifelong learning to solve problems in the area of service computing.